Planning a holiday in Novalja with your dog?

 Are dogs allowed on beaches in Novalja?

-What are the best dog-friendly beaches near Novalja?
+What are the most practical dog-friendly beaches near Novalja?

 Where should I stay in Novalja with a dog?

-Many restaurants allow dogs on outdoor terraces, while indoor policies vary.
+Most places allow dogs on outdoor terraces, while indoor policies can vary.
+It is always best to check on arrival.

 What makes a stay truly pet-friendly?

 Look beyond the label.
-Outdoor space, quieter surroundings, nearby walking access, and a clearly defined pet policy usually matter more than the checkbox alone.
+Outdoor space, day-to-day practicality, walking access, and a clearly defined pet policy usually matter more than the checkbox alone.

-Do I need special equipment for my dog on Pag?
+Do I need anything special for my dog on Pag?

-Water, shade, and basic protection from heat and rocky terrain are essential during summer.
+Water, shade, and basic protection from heat and rocky terrain are essential in warmer months.
+In summer, it also helps to plan walks early and late in the day.

 Looking for the Right Pet-Friendly Stay?

-If you want a stay where traveling with a dog feels straightforward from day one, the right setup makes all the difference.
+If you want a stay where traveling with a dog feels simple from day one, the setup matters.